monoira/.dotfiles/README.md

 **When scripts finish, reboot your system.**

-## Why are you using both snap and flatpak?
+## why are you using both snap and flatpak?

-### I tried to only use flatpak, but had some problems with following packages
+### i tried to only use flatpak, but had some problems with following packages

 #### neovim